harshit77/flutter_firebase_google_/README.md

 # firebaseauthwithgooglesignin

-A new Flutter project with firebase as Oauth authentication
+A new Flutter project with firebase as Oauth authentication to test rebase

 ## Getting Started